SarahMorgan/Morphometric_Similarity_SZ/Gene_analyses.md

 ylabel('Percent Variance Explained in Y','FontSize',14);
 grid on

-% plot samples in PLS space (using top 2 components)
-%might want to colour dots by their score for learning style dim=2;
+dim=2;
 [XL,YL,XS,YS,BETA,PCTVAR,MSE,stats]=plsregress(X,Y,dim); % no need to do this but it keeps outputs tidy

-%%%% 2D plot of subjects in PLS component space %%%% figure plot(XS(:,1), XS(:,2),'ok','MarkerSize',8,'MarkerFaceColor','r');
-xlabel('PLS component 1','FontSize',14);
-ylabel('PLS component 2','FontSize',14);
-grid on

 %%% plot correlation of PLS component 1 with t-statistic (from Cobre as an example): figure